 A Quest for Justice

-What makes this report different?
+What makes this book different?

-This is not an Israeli government paper.
+The book is not an official Israeli government or human rights NGO publication.

 FAQ